 Duke University’s U.N.
 Climate Change Negotiations Practicum is a hands-on course that explores international climate change negotiations and climate policy under the United Nations Framework Convention on Climate Change (UNFCCC).
 Now in its eighth year, the Bass Connections-affiliated course provides students with an opportunity to develop a comprehensive understanding of the issues at the heart of global climate change — from adaptation and mitigation to the political dynamics of the UNFCCC negotiations process.
 Students engage in independent coursework, classroom discussions, and guest lectures throughout the course of the semester, all in preparation for the annual U.N. climate change negotiations.

 Participation in this year’s Practicum is open to graduate and upper-level undergraduate students at Duke University.
-The faculty sponsors for the course are Professors Jonathan Wiener (Duke Law) and Billy Pizer (Sanford School of Public Policy), and course leaders are Master’s students Adam Fischer and Ryan Callihan.
-Applications will open in early August for the Fall 2017 semester.
-Please sign up here for updates regarding the application process.
+The faculty sponsors for the course are Professors Jonathan Wiener (Duke Law) and Billy Pizer (Sanford School of Public Policy), and course leaders are graduate students Adam Fischer and Ryan Callihan.